Summary:-Optimist, Software Engineer, Marine Scientist

 I'm currently a PhD student with Dave Johnston

-environmental monitoring, and understanding how autonomous systems will benefit field scientists - with an emphasis on coastal
+drone, and in-situ environmental monitoring, and understanding how autonomous systems will benefit field scientists.
+I'm particularly

 Before joining the Duke Marine Lab, I worked at Harvard University as a research technician in the Girguis Lab, spent time at Moon Express as a Software Engineer developing their ground data systems and engineering team tools, and served a year and a half as Chief Technology Officer at WayPaver Foundation.
 I graduated from the University of North Carolina as a Morehead-Cain Scholar with a degree in Computer Science where I started UNC Students for the Exploration and Development of Space, helped start the Sigma Phi Society, and researched computer vision in the Alterovitz Lab.

 A curated list of deep learning papers in ecology.